Rye, East Sussex

 Getting to Rye

-Rye is conveniently located in East Sussex, making it easily accessible from various parts of the United Kingdom.
-The closest major airports are London Gatwick and London Heathrow, both offering international flights.
-From the airports, you can take a train or hire a car to reach Rye.
-The train journey from London to Rye takes approximately two hours, offering scenic views of the English countryside along the way.
+Rye is located in East Sussex, England, and is accessible from major airports like London Gatwick and London Heathrow.
+From these airports, you can take a train or rent a car.
+The train ride from London to Rye takes about two hours, offering views of the English countryside.
+If you prefer driving, the journey is straightforward, with clear signposts guiding you to this historic town.

 Exploring Rye